 What about on the shelf itself?

 Well, on the shelf, you get more standard pack shots with no lifestyle clutter.
 A bog standard flat image of the product.
+And of course a lot of sales promotion activity.

 So let’s jump over to another online store and see how a more standard product range works.
 Let’s look at the specials on the front page.